2 - Medical

 Treatment

-- Slide a fingernail or other flat object between the leech and your skin to detach it.
+- Slide a fingernail or other flat object between the leech's head (the smaller end) and your skin to detach it.

 - Flick the leech away before it can reattach.